Siemens USA: Our mission for diversity, equity and inclusion

 Diversity partnerships in the marketplace and academia

-Siemens USA is committed giving businesses owned by minorities, women, the disadvantaged, the disabled, veterans and other diverse suppliers maximum opportunity to participate in our competitive contracting and procurement processes.
-In fact, more than 6,000 of our suppliers, roughly a quarter of our entire supplier base, represent small and diverse-owned businesses.
+Siemens USA is committed giving businesses owned by minorities, women, the disadvantaged, the disabled, veterans, and other diverse suppliers maximum opportunity to participate in our competitive contracting and procurement processes.
 Supplier diversity contributes to excellence in our supply chain, leading to growth for Siemens and our suppliers in the marketplace, as well as helping to create social impacts on the changing demographic landscape of the United States—one reason why we developed our small-business and supplier-diversity program.
+We also maintain memberships in the National Diversity & Small Business Organizations (NMSDC, WBENC, NVBDC, NGLCC, Disability:IN).

 We’re also working with historically black colleges and universities (HBCUs) to recruit and hire diverse candidates, so that we can forge the talent pipelines that will connect graduates to opportunities at Siemens.
 HBCUs have a long history of developing STEM talent, from engineers to software experts and technicians—all positions that are in great demand at Siemens.
 So, as students experience the powerful exhibits of social change and learn about Siemens technology, we hope they also envision themselves as future members of our team.
 Technology can, indeed, be used to help promote diversity, inclusion, and equity.